 A common experience of all the groups is the delight experienced when new people decide to ‘check us out’ or ‘give us a go’.
 The key message that current members are keen to communicate is that while interested people are welcomed with open arms, a ‘no pressure / no strings attached’ modus operandi is underway in the early days of this welcome.
 People should not feel locked into attending all scheduled events, or to ‘sign up’ without first having had sufficient time to establish whether their investment of time and energy to the group is worthwhile for them.

 Hospitality is a significant service to our parishes and parishioners.
 It invites inclusion and offers welcome to all.
-Across our two parishes, close to 50 volunteers in the Hospitality Group provide refreshments after one or more of the Sunday Masses, giving all parishioners the opportunity to meet and greet each other over a cup of coffee or tea.
+Across our three parishes, close to 50 volunteers in the Hospitality Group provide refreshments after one or more of the Sunday Masses, giving all parishioners the opportunity to meet and greet each other over a cup of coffee or tea.
 When we have special events happening in our parishes, the Hospitality Group rises to the occasion, providing food and service for parishioners and visitors.

 As you might well imagine, new members who can assist at various events are welcomed with open arms!